zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

    Each specialized instantiation can be **inlined** or optimized.
 For numeric-based constants, the JIT can optimize away code paths that it deems irrelevant for that specific constant.

 1. **Clarity**
    Instead of weaving through inheritance hierarchies, your specialization is driven by the "constant type".
-So, code becomes more direct: "I want the version thatís `_512` for my buffer.
-Thatís it."
+So, code becomes more direct: "I want the version that‚Äôs `_512` for my buffer.
+That‚Äôs it."

 1. **Flexibility**
    - You can switch on either *the static value* (`TSize.Value`) or *the static type* (`typeof(TSize)`), or even both.